Kyojuro141/Port-scanner-tool/README.md

+# Port-scanner-tool

-# A lightweight Python tool to scan open ports on a target IP and grab basic service banners.
+A lightweight Python tool to scan open ports on a target IP and grab basic service banners.
 Built with: Python (socket)